wesigncom/tail.DateTime/README.md

 -   Instance Caching + Calendar Caching with the first day in the week
 -   Default value depending on the input field
 -   "Translatable" Strings through the global variable
+-   And many more...
+Check out the Changelog for details.

 [Simple Demonstration](https://pytesNET.github.io/tail.DateTime/)